 And in the last couple of decades, as mobile phone technology has taken the world by storm, two way radio had undergone a quiet revolution of its own.
 The arrival of digital handsets has transformed the traditional analogue walkie-talkie into a powerful, feature-packed beast of a gadget.

-Here are some amazing reasons why digital two way radio is the go-to gadget for businesses that need mobile communications.
+Here are some amazing reasons why digital two way radios are the go-to gadget for businesses that need mobile communications.

 Let’s be honest here – while mobile phones are extremely useful all-rounder gadgets, they do not always deliver the the best audio quality.
 For business users, not being able to hear what a colleague is saying clearly is not only annoying, it can seriously hamper getting work done, or even put people in danger.